 - Risk Management Obligations: Organizations must adopt appropriate security measures and report significant incidents to national authorities.

-- National Cybersecurity Authorities: Each member state is required to establish authorities to oversee the implementation of the directive and coordinate at the EU level.
+- National Cybersecurity Authorities: Each member state is required to establish authorities to oversee the directive’s implementation and coordinate at the EU level.

 - Cross-Border Cooperation: The directive facilitates the sharing of information and collaboration between member states to address cyber threats effectively.